benhenshaw/rhythm/doc/final.md

 As mentioned earlier in this document, there are many tools available for the creation of video games on many platforms.
 Some of these tools, such as Unity and Unreal are attempting to provide a vast amount of functionality in an attempt to be general purpose and provide a useful foundation for any video game.
 Others, such as LÖVE and Cocos2D are attempting to support only games with 2D graphics.
 Each of these tools are targetting certain platforms, some of which include video game consoles.
 This project has a narrower scope than all of the given examples, as it is designed around supporting a specific game.

+Many of these tools offer 3D graphics, support for many programming languages (some of which include an embedded interpreter or virtual machine for these languages), and impose limits on the use control of audio output.
+These are all features that I did not want in this project, and their existence in the final binary of the game make it more complex with no gain.
+This was the initial inspiration for this project: to produce a piece of software that only includes necessary components.

+### Why Does It Matter How Large the Code Base Is?
+A talk given recently by Casey Muratori\[15] illustrates this point very clearly.
+To summarise the points relevant to this project:

+**Every line of source code (or instruction in the binary) is a possible target for malicious attack.** Given that mistakes happen and things go unaccounted for, any line of code could provide a way for an attacker to perform malicious actions on a user's computer.
+Removing that code -- especially if it is not completely necessary ('cruft', as described by Muratori) -- will improve the security of the system as a whole.

+**There are millions of lines of code between a user process and the hardware.** Given the size of operating systems, drivers, and firmware in the modern world, this has become true.
+As expressed in the 2015 paper by S. Peter et al[16] on Arrakis -- a modified Linux kernel, one can gain very large performance gains by creating a shorter code path in the operating system that allows the hardware to perform the actions that user-space code wants to achieve with less overhead.
+The same hardware, and the same code in the programme, can achieve an almost 5x performance gain (in the example of HTTP transaction throughput) by lowering the overhead of the OS.
+One might suggest that a trade-off was made; perhaps eschewing some security code, but I leave the reader with this quote from the paper itself:

+> We conclude that it is possible to provide the same kind of QoS enforcement in this case, rate-limiting in Arrakis, as in Linux.
+Thus, we are able to retain the protection and policing benefits of user-level application execution while providing improved network performance.

+To summarise: all the code I am writing is sitting atop enough *cruft* already; if I can choose to have less I will.

 ## Design in One-Button Games
 In order to differentiate my project from games that have come before it, I sought to find an aspect of the game-play to innovate on.
 I decided to explore the concept of multi-player, and the experiences that two players have when they need to interact together directly.
 While my initial inspiration came from Rhythm Tengoku, in which each mini-game's solution is a pattern that can be memorised perfectly, I wanted to explore more free-form interaction.
 Wrought rhythm tracks also do not allow the game to react to the player's actions beyond giving them a score.
 Also, if the game can react to player action, in a two-player context, one player's actions can affect the other.

 Further research in the area of limited input games brought up the burgeoning field of one button games\[11].
-These kinds of games are often taught when introducing students to game design as force designers to consider player interaction closely.
+These kinds of games are often taught when introducing students to game design as they force designers to consider player interaction closely.

 ## Management of Assets
 Video games built for platforms which are purpose built to run them have a very different approach to the management of assets (such as image and sound data).
 On the Game Boy Advance, all assets must be stored on the 'GamePak'; a small cartridge that slots into the console itself.
 Once the game has booted up, any assets stored on the cart are accessible via mapped memory.
 This means that assets are not loaded in at will as games on other platforms need to do.
 Video games developed for a Windows computer, for example, may need to load data from any number of files into the virtual memory of the process in order to access them.
 This process requires significantly more effort, although there are many approaches with their own costs and benefits.

 ## Planning the Implementation
-Since the initial idea was conceived, I wanted to implement as much of the project as possible, not relying on libraries or other tools.
+From the initial conception of the idea from this project I wanted to implement as much of the project as possible, not relying on libraries or other tools.
 I wanted to do this for educational purposes, but also in an attempt to build a high-quality piece of software.
 Considering the technical aspects of the games that I took as inspiration, I decided on a set of features I aimed to implement in my engine.
 These included bitmap rendering, audio mixing and playback, low-latency input, memory management and asset management.

 \newpage